GodelTech/GodelTech.Auth.IdentityModel/README.md

-# GodelTech.Microservices.Auth
+# GodelTech.Auth.IdentityModel

-Library to work with auth for different clients
+Library to work with auth for different clients using IdentityModel